SethSamuelCode/MissionReadyLvl5-mission0/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install npm to build and run the website.
 * npm
   ```sh
   npm install npm@latest -g